 Why Is Having Clean Books Important?

 When contractors have clean books, they are better able to accurately determine the income that is needed to cover expenses at any given time.
 This is also how you reassess your costs periodically to maintain positive cash flow.
-Clean books ensure that your business practices good cash flow management.
+Accurate bookkeeping ensure that your business practices good cash flow management.

 Tax management is another reason you simply must have a clean set of books.
 Tax planning isn’t just for Tax Day once a year.
 If you’re running a business, you need to plan your expenses throughout the year to cover operating costs.